rust-lang/book/src/ch13-03-improving-our-io-project.md

 Doing so also lets us avoid having a mutable intermediate `results` vector.
 The functional programming style prefers to minimize the amount of mutable state to make code clearer.
-Removing the mutable state might enable a future enhancement to make searching happen in parallel, because we wouldn’t have to manage concurrent access to the `results` vector.
-Listing 13-22 shows this change:
+Removing the mutable state might enable a future enhancement to make searching happen in parallel because we wouldn’t have to manage concurrent access to the `results` vector.
+Listing 13-22 shows this change.

 <Listing number="13-22" file-name="src/lib.rs" caption="Using iterator adapter methods in the implementation of the `search` function">